-The first step is to prepare your meat.
+Step 1: Prepare your meat.
 The smaller and thinner the meat, the faster the marinade will be able to penetrate the meat.
 Cut your larger pieces of meat into smaller pieces to make sure that every piece gets evenly marinated.

-The third step is to give the meat time in the marinade.
+Step 3: Give the meat time in the marinade.
 As a general rule of thumb, you want to leave your meat immersed in the marinade for at least thirty minutes.

 Marinades give you all sorts of flavor potential with your BBQ.

 Steaks are the epitome of barbecue cooking.
 Yet, cooking the perfect steak can sometimes seem like an impossible task.
 Here are some simple steps to getting that perfect char on the outside, but keeping that juice on the inside.

 Step 1: Have everything ready to go.
 The best chefs and barbecue masters know that preparation is the first, essential step to making any great food.
 Place all necessary plates, utensils, accessories, and seasonings near your BBQ so that they are readily accessible whenever you may need it.
 Not only does this help you in the timing of cooking your perfect steak, it also keeps your, your loved ones, and your home safe from the dangers of an unattended grill.

 Step 2: Light your grill.
 The amount of time it will take for your grill to heat up and be reading for cooking will depend on the type of grill you own.
 Charcoal grills take the longest to heat up, while gas and electric grills need a much shorter preparation time.

 Step 3: Once your grill is lit, the time has come to take the steaks out of the refrigerator.
 Room temperature steaks cook more evenly than cold steaks, so make sure that they have plenty of time to warm up before you place them on the grill.
 If you're using a marinade, leave the steak in the marinade until it's time to put it on the grill.